kauri-io/archive/docs/ETHDenver 2019 Finalists and Winners/synchronous-cross-shard-transactions.md

 ---
 title: Synchronous Cross-shard Transactions
 summary: Project Name Synchronous Cross-shard Transactions Project Tagline/Description (140 Characters Max.
 Will be used on table card for judging) A prototype of synchronous cross-shard transactions that resolve deadlocks.
 Team Members.
-First and Last Names Alexander Skidanov Vlad Zamfir Status.im ID for Each Team Member (we will use this to contact you and your team) https //get.status.im/user/0x047aeb756f25e08f84914d67ba8046480414ac229437f05b7f83f740a300cceb34e3a6f454ea3aec2ad04a05e5a649b68dd050d78740
+First and Last Names Alexander Skidanov Vlad Zamfir Status.im ID for Each Team Member (we will use this to contact you and your team) https-//get.status.im/user/0x047aeb756f25e08f84914d67ba8046480414ac229437f05b7f83f740a300cceb34e3a6f454ea3aec2ad04a05e5a649b68dd050d78740
 authors:
   - Alexander Skidanov (@alexskidanov)
 date: 2019-02-17